 - Partnership with Healthwatch Wakefield and Deaf People Matter report launched October 2014

-- A successful Work club established with ten people gaining employment and local links made with key JCP contacts
+- A successful Work club established with eleven people gaining employment and local links made with key JCP contacts

 - Safeguarding children DVD in BSL

 - Group training about personal budgets and PA database

 The register will help to plan services accurately and to establish how many people are deaf, deafened, deafblind or hard of hearing in Wakefield.